Bulimia Nervosa

 Introduction

-Bulimia nervosa is an eating disorder characterised by episodes of binge eating, where a person suffers a loss of control and eats more than usual.
+Bulimia nervosa (BN) is an eating disorder characterised by episodes of binge eating, where a person suffers a loss of control and eats more than usual.

 This often goes alongside compensatory mechanisms to prevent excess weight gain.
 These can include self-induced vomiting, using laxatives and heavy exercise.1